 For instance, in 2013 and 2014, respectively, China was the second largest inbound market for tourist arrivals, while Chinese visitors were the biggest spenders in Australia, according to the Tourism Australia.
 Tourism Australia also forecasts that Chinese arrivals will be increasing over 10 percent each year.

 The survey shows that the main purpose of their visits is holidays.
 According to this survey, tourists from China look for natural beauty and wildlife, interesting attractions to try, food and wine.
 They also tend to consider Australia’s safe and secure destination.

-The fact that Chinese visitors are terrific spenders and lured by casinos more than koalas can shock, but what they really love about Australia is endless shopping, casinos with free spins and other gambling facilities available not only in the largest casino resorts in Sydney or Melbourne but also in numerous restaurants and pubs.
+The fact that Chinese visitors are terrific spenders and lured by casinos more than koalas can shock, but what they really love about Australia is endless shopping, free spins no deposit casinos and other gambling facilities available not only in the largest casino resorts in Sydney or Melbourne but also in numerous restaurants and pubs.
 Gambling in Australia is now available almost everywhere.

 Forget the Great Barrier Reef and Uluru.
 Forget koalas, Australia’s national animals as well, – Australia isn’t promoting cultural or eco-tourism to China.

 Australia is pushing itself as a sought-after destination for the super-rich and high rollers, indeed.
 It is likely glitzy casinos with a wide selection of games, fine-dining restaurants, 5-star hotels, and luxury boutiques attract Chinese tourists more than its cultural and natural heritage.

 What Australia loves most about Chinese tourists?